 About Sandra Butler

-Sandra Butler grew up in a 1940s suburb and was raised to be a conventional woman, mother, and wife.
-After the ending of a precipitous marriage, she and her two young daughters were catapulted into the changing world of the 1960s.
-Immersed in the antiwar and civil rights movements, she found her political and psychological foundation in the women’s liberation movement of the 1970s.
-She began college in her mid-thirties, which led to graduate study, four books, two films, and decades of organizing, and community building.
+Sandra Butler was raised in a conventional 1940s suburb to become a wife and a mother.
+After seven years of being unsuccessful at being a proper wife while continuing to be delighted with mothering, a divorce catapulted her and her two young daughters into the turbulent l960s when so much of American life was being challenged, re-defined, and remade.
+Immersed in the anti-war and civil rights movements, she found her political and psychological foundation in the second wave of the women’s liberation movement of the 1970s.
+She began college in her mid-thirties, which led to graduate study, five books, two films, and decades of organizing and community building.

-Each book has centered on the need to move issues relevant to women and girls still in the shadows into the public sphere.
-Conspiracy of Silence brought attention to issues of incest and sexual violation; Cancer in Two Voices frankly explored how a lesbian couple navigates the death of a partner; and It Never Ends identified the necessary recalibration of authority, autonomy, and independence as both mothers and daughters age.
+Her books have centered on the need to move issues relevant to women and girls still on the margins to the spotlight.
+Conspiracy of Silence brought attention to issues of incest and sexual violation; Cancer in Two Voices illuminated the experience of two lesbians, one facing her death, as Butler prepared for the loss of her beloved.
+It Never Ends identified the necessary recalibration of authority and independence as both mothers and daughters age.

 Butler served on the founding editorial board of Persimmon TreeAn Online Magazine of the Arts by Women Over Sixty creating a much needed resource for older women writers.